landlab/landlab/docs/source/user_guide/python_numpy_intro.rst

 :ref:` Landlab Fields  < https://github.com/landlab/landlab/wiki/Grid#adding-data-to-a-landlab-grid-element-using-fields>` for more information).
 These arrays allow operations to happen much faster on the data than would be possible in a pure Python data structure like a list or a dictionary.
-(This is possible because NumPy arrays suppress some of Python’s inbuilt type checking and memory management and impose a more ordered structure on the way raw data is held in your computer’s memory).
+(This is possible because NumPy arrays suppress some of Python's inbuilt type checking and memory management and impose a more ordered structure on the way raw data is held in your computer's memory).

-In order to exploit the speed gains that NumPy can give you, you’ll need to adopt a coding style quite different to what would be natural in, say, C++ (or likely, Matlab).
+In order to exploit the speed gains that NumPy can give you, you'll need to adopt a coding style quite different to what would be natural in, say, C++ (or likely, Matlab).
 A typical bottleneck in Python code occurs when looping over data, and NumPy arrays let you avoid doing this.
 So if you find yourself about